sebastian-raubach/advent-of-code/README.md

-# Advent of Code 2020
+# Advent of Code

 ## About

-This is the repository for my [Advent of Code 2020](https://adventofcode.com/2020) solution.
+This is the repository for my [Advent of Code](https://adventofcode.com) solution.

 I've been using the following technologies: